Content

 About the Dosage

 Typical dosages are provided for informational purposes only.
-Please consult your healthcare provider and follow their instructions.
+Consult your healthcare provider and follow their instructions.

-Guanfacine extended-release tablets—that are typically prescribed for ADHD—usually don’t have strict requirements on the time they should be taken.
-However, it is important to take guanfacine at the same time each day to ensure consistent concentration.
-Note that it’s better to avoid fatty meals and grapefruit juice while taking Intuniv because they can increase absorption of this medication and therefore increase its levels in the body, which may contribute to side effects and your overall response to medication.
+Guanfacine extended-release tablets usually don’t have strict requirements on the time they should be taken.
+However, it is important to take guanfacine ER at the same time each day.
+It’s best to try to avoid fatty meals and grapefruit juice while taking it.
+This may cause more of the medication to be absorbed into the body, which may contribute to side effects and affect your overall response to treatment.

-Note that individual response to this medication varies.
-Some patients have trouble sleeping when they take guanfacine in the evening; others can’t deal with drowsiness when they take it in the morning.
-It’s best to monitor your response to guanfacine to choose the most appropriate time and consult with your healthcare provider if you find it difficult.
+Note that individual responses to this medication vary.
+Some patients have trouble sleeping when they take guanfacine ER in the evening; others can’t deal with drowsiness when they take it in the morning.
+It’s best to monitor your response to guanfacine ER and work with your healthcare provider to find the most appropriate time to take it.

 Storage and Disposal of This Medication

-For safe and responsible use, medications must be stored and thrown away correctly.
-Remember to keep Intuniv (guanfacine) in the bottle it came in.
-It should be closed tightly to protect from moisture.
-If you have children or pets, keep it away from their reach.
+For safe and responsible use, medications must be stored and disposed of correctly.
+If you have children or pets, keep it out of their reach.

-If your medication has expired or your doctor recommends changing it, use a drug-pack program to dispose of it properly or bring it to the pharmacy.
-You can also get advice from your pharmacist or a healthcare provider regarding the disposal of your medication.
+If your medication has expired or your healthcare provider recommends changing it, use a drug-pack program to dispose of it properly or bring it to the pharmacy.
+You can also get advice from your pharmacist or healthcare provider regarding the best way to dispose of your medication.

 What Should I Do If I Miss a Dose?

-If you forget to take Intuniv, don’t stress.
-If you realize it within a few hours, take the missed dose as soon as you can.
-But if the time for the next dose is near, don’t double up—just stick to your schedule by continuing with the next routine dose.
-In case you forget to take your medicine frequently, consult your healthcare provider on possible solutions.
+If you forget to take a dose of Intuniv, don’t stress.
+If you remember within a few hours of your scheduled dose, take the missed dose as soon as possible.
+But if it’s almost time for the next dose, just stick to your schedule by continuing with the next routine dose.
+Never take two or more doses at the same time.

-While Intuniv is a helpful solution for many, it can cause some unwanted side effects like any other medication.
+While Intuniv is a helpful solution for many, like any other medication, it can cause some unwanted side effects.

 Common Side Effects